Ram Jethmalani: Personal life

 Jethmalani was born on 14 September 1923 in Shikarpur, Sindh in the Sindh division of the then Bombay Presidency (today a part of Pakistan) to Boolchand Gurmukhdas Jethmalani and Parbati Boolchand.
 He got a double promotion in school and completed matriculation at the age of 13.
-At the age of 17 he secured an LL.B. degree from the Bombay University with a first class distinction.
+At the age of 17 he secured an LL.B. degree from the University of Bombay with a first class distinction.
 At that time, the minimum age for becoming a lawyer was 21, but a special exception (resulting from an application that he made to the court contesting the rule regarding minimum age) allowed him to become a lawyer at the age of 18.
 He received his LL.M. from Bombay University, since Sindh did not have a university of its own at that time.

 Jethmalani married his first wife, Durga, in a traditional Indian arranged marriage, around the age of 18.
-In 1947, just before the partition of India, he married his second wife, Ratna Shahani, a lawyer by profession.
+In 1947, just before the Partition of India, he married his second wife, Ratna Shahani, a lawyer by profession.
 His family includes both of his wives and four children – three by Durga (Rani, Shobha, Mahesh) and one by Ratna (Janak).
 Among his two sons and two daughters, Mahesh and Rani have been supreme court lawyers while Mahesh is also a BJP leader, and Rani a social activist.
-Kamna Jethmalani, an actress in Telugu and Tamil films is a relative of him.
+Kamna Jethmalani, an actress in Telugu and Tamil films is related to him.
 She is the granddaughter of one of his brothers.

 Jethmalani died on 8 September 2019 in New Delhi at his home at the age of 95.
 According to his son Mahesh Jethmalani, he had been unwell for the last few months of his life, and died at 7:45 am (IST), six days short of his 96th birthday.